 Explanation: We have published in Appendix C detailed technical guidance on the passenger assistance handover protocol that operators must follow to ensure alighting assistance is provided reliably.
-The changes in this section align with that detailed Guidance.A2Passenger information andA2Passenger information and
+The changes in this section align with that detailed Guidance.

 A2 Passenger information and promotion of Assisted Travel